MSSNY LEADERSHIP

 Dr. Cohen’s dedicated efforts on behalf of organized medicine have included serving as president of the Broome County Medical Society, MSSNY Councilor for five years, MSSNY HOD delegate for over 30 years and member of MSSNY’s delegation to the AMA for the past 23 years.
 He is a past Chair of the AMA’s Council on Constitution and Bylaws.

-He is particularly concerned about New York State’s looming healthcare access crisis and has, therefore, worked on and chaired the MSSNY/MLMIC (Medical Liability Mutual Insurance Company) Medical Liability Defense Board.
+He is particularly concerned about New York State’s looming healthcare access crisis and has, therefore, worked on and chaired the MSSNY/MLMIC (Medical Liability Insurance Company) Medical Liability Defense Board.
 He is now an active member of MSSNY’s physician advocacy and state candidate evaluation committees.
 Dr. Cohen is also a Bio-Terrorism First Responder volunteer.

 Dr. Cohen and his wife Elaine V. Drelich, DDS, live in Loch Sheldrake, New York.